 The dress code policy applies from the time the student arrives on campus until the end of the school day and at all school activities during the school day.
-Exceptions may be made by the principal for field trips or other special activities.
+The principal may make exceptions for field trips or other special activities.